aluxnimm/outlookcaldavsynchronizer/README.md

 	- You can also configure if contact photos should be mapped or not.
 Contact photo mapping from Outlook to the server doesn't work in Outlook 2007.
 You can also add an option to not overwrite the contact photo in Outlook when it changes on the server, which could happen due to other mobile clients reducing the resolution for example.
 	- Don't overwrite FileAs in Outlook uses the Outlook settings for FileAs and doesn't overwrite the contact FileAs with the FN from the server.
 	- Fix imported phone number format adds round brackets to the area code of phone numbers, so that Outlook can show correct phone number details with country and area code, e.g. +1 23 45678 is mapped to +1 (23) 45678.
-	- Map Distribution Lists enables the sync of contact groups / Distribution Lists, right now only the DAV contact group format SOGo VLIST is available, see **Distribution Lists** below.
+	- Map Distribution Lists enables the sync of contact groups / Distribution Lists, right now the DAV contact group format SOGo VLIST or vCards with KIND:group are available, see **Distribution Lists** below.
 	- For tasks (not for Google task profiles) you can configure if you want to map reminders (just upcoming, all or none), the priority of the task, the description body and if recurring tasks should be synchronized.
+	- You can also define if task start and due dates should be mapped as floating without timezone to avoid issues with tasks across different timezones.
 	- Similar to calendars you can also define a filter category so that multiple CalDAV Tasklists can be synchronized into one Outlook task folder via the defined category.
 ### Timezone settings ###